 Age of data Where relevant, dates of any fieldwork must be provided.
 Oryx publishes research with the potential to have an impact on conservation outcomes.
 This requires conclusions to be based upon the best available and up-to-date information and analysis and we therefore look carefully at all manuscripts in which conclusions are based on field data collected some time ago (generally >4 years).
 We recognize, however, the value of historical field or collection records but require evidence that these studies are directly relevant to effective conservation.
 Bear this policy in mind when submitting your manuscript and, if the data and/or associated analyses are not recent, justify, both in your cover letter and in the manuscript, the use of these data in terms of the conservation relevance of your findings.

 Preparation of manuscripts Consult a recent issue of Oryx for general style.
 Contributions should be in English, with British English spelling and terminology, double-spaced, without footnotes, and with line numbers.
 Submissions, which can be a single file, with all Tables, Figures, Plates and Appendices at the end, or with text and other elements in separate files, must be in DOC format (not PDF).
 For submission, graphics can be in low to medium resolution as long as they are clearly legible, with publication-quality graphics to be provided upon any final acceptance.
-Cover page should contain title, word count (all inclusive except for Tables and Figure and Plate captions), and full mailing address, e-mail, and address at the time the research was carried out, if different, of the corresponding author and all additional authors.
+Cover page should contain title, word count (all inclusive except for Tables), and full mailing address, e-mail, and address at the time the research was carried out, if different, of the corresponding author and all additional authors.
 Pages to be numbered, and order of sections to be: cover page, title, abstract, keywords, main text, acknowledgements, author contributions, references, biographical sketches, tables, figures, plates, appendices/supplementary material (the latter four items can be in separate files).
 Short Communications must not have any subheadings.

 Title A succinct description of the work (≤20 words) preferably embodying either the aim or the overall conclusion.